-In developing a transportation plan, we heard that the plan will need to address several key areas.
-Safety is first and foremost on this list, and in this respect we need to consider the public, workers and the environment.
+Safety is first and foremost on this list and must consider the public, workers and the environment.

-Beyond ensuring safety, minimizing impact on the environment is also considered key.
-This includes protecting water as the foundation for all life.
+Beyond ensuring safety, preventing, or if not possible minimizing, impact on the environment, including protecting water as the foundation for all life, is a requirement.

-Planning for, and addressing, threats to security and potential emergency scenarios is important, as is adopting best practices for training, monitoring, tracking and auditing.
+Planning for, and addressing, threats to security and potential emergency scenarios, and adopting best practices for training, monitoring, tracking, and auditing is a requirement.

-Ensuring that the program is both adaptable and sustainable is considered important to the successful completion of the transportation program given its long duration.
+Ensuring that the program is both adaptable and sustainable given the long duration of the transportation program is a requirement.

-We heard that people have a basic 'right to know' about Canada's plan and the transportation program, and proactive communication will be key to building awareness and confidence in the program.
-This is often balanced by an understanding that some details must be kept confidential for security reasons.
+Communication is also a requirement as people have a basic 'right to know' about Canada's plan and the transportation program.
+Proactive communication is required to build awareness and confidence in the program.
+This communication will need to be balanced by an understanding that some details must be kept confidential for security reasons.